The R number has fallen below 1.0 in the UK, which means coronavirus infections appear to be falling.

 In England, the highest estimated R rates are in the Midlands, the North West and South West, which are between 0.9 and 1.2.

 Is it the most important number?

-The reproduction number is one of the big three.
+The R number is one of the big three.

-Another is severity - if you have a very mild disease that does not cause many problems, then you can relax a bit.
-Coronavirus, and the disease it causes, Covid-19, can be severe and deadly, unfortunately.
+Another is severity - some people have a very mild disease that does not cause many problems.
+But coronavirus and the disease it causes, Covid-19, can be severe and deadly.

 The last is the number of cases, which is important for deciding when to act.
 If you have a high number, but ease restrictions so the reproduction number is about one, then you will continue to have a high number of cases.